brmson/dataset-factoid-webquestions/d-freebase-brp/README.md

 The first two relation represents path from key concept to answer and first and third relation represents path from key concept to some other in-question concept.
-The third relation is suffixed by ! to denote a mid concept match or ~ to denote a substring label match.
+The third relation is suffixed by ! to denote a mid concept match, ~ to denote a substring label match, or % to denote a substring label match of a plain YodaQA-produced clue rather than a concept.

 This data has been generated from the Freebase Google API using following command: